 Meanwhile, it is absolutely vital that plan fiduciaries, TPAs, and recordkeepers implement prudent procedures for the maintenance of personal information, and in the distribution process, that would ensure that a participant’s identity could be verified for important changes in the participant’s identifying information, and for large or unusual distribution requests.
 And, of course, the DOL could assist in providing stability by issuing guidance on the harder question—what if a plan’s processes are state-of-the-art reasonable, and one or more participant accounts are still hacked?

 Best practices, which may evolve over time, could include:

 - sending verifications of any change to personal information held with the plan or recordkeeper to the participant’s phone and/or email in real time (rather than in a writing by mail);

-- using two-step authentication practices that require a participant to answer security questions and/or other information uniquely in the hands of the participant and/or
+- using two-step authentication practices that require a participant to answer security questions and/or provide other information uniquely in the hands of the participant; and/or

-- in order to receive a distribution from a plan for the participant to provide to the custodian bank a driver’s license or other proof of identification uniquely held by the participant.
+- requiring a participant, in order to receive a distribution from a plan, to provide to the custodian bank a driver’s license or other proof of identification uniquely held by the participant.

 To address all of these issues, we strongly recommend fiduciaries and contract administrators closely review their practices and procedures with ERISA counsel.